 Sponsors and lenders to large-scale cross-border infrastructure projects will typically seek to have the finance documentation governed by either English or New York law.
-However, sponsors and lenders will not usually have the ability to choose the governing law of the project's other agreements as conflict of law principles, such as the doctrine of lex situs (i.e. the rule that the law applicable to proprietary aspects of an asset is the law of the jurisdiction where the asset is situated) may dictate which law is to be applied for specific purposes (notably the creation of security interests).
+Although the law of each of these jurisdictions in relation to the enforceability of customary finance documents is broadly similar, lenders may still have strong preferences based on familiarity with customary forms and terminology.
+However, sponsors and lenders will not usually have the ability to choose the governing law of the project's other agreements as conflict of law principles, such as the doctrine of lex situs (the rule that the law applicable to proprietary aspects of an asset is the law of the jurisdiction where the asset is situated) may dictate which law is to be applied for specific purposes (notably the creation of security interests).
 Although there is no equivalent legal doctrine that stipulates that project agreements should be governed by the law of the jurisdiction in which the project is located, it is often a requirement of the host government that its own domestic law be specified as the governing law of certain agreements.
 This is particularly true of any agreements to be signed by the government or a governmental entity.

-Since the manner in which a project's agreements will be interpreted or enforced will differ (sometimes significantly) according to the governing law of the contract, the following will need to be established at the outset:
+Since the manner in which a project's agreements will be interpreted or enforced will differ, sometimes significantly, according to the governing law of the contract, the following will need to be established at the outset:

-- the effectiveness of the choice of the law clause to govern the various project agreements; and - the extent to which agreements governed by local law are legal, valid, binding and enforceable (i.e. whether there are mandatory provisions of local law that will override the terms of the contract).
+the effectiveness of the choice of the law clause to govern the various project agreements; and the extent to which agreements governed by local law are legal, valid, binding and enforceable (i.e. whether there are mandatory provisions of local law that will override the terms of the contract).

-It is of course of fundamental importance that the parties are aware at the outset of the project if a country's domestic law prohibits fundamental aspects of the transaction (for example, a project company's obligation to pay interest on a loan is unenforceable in some jurisdictions by virtue of general principles of Islamic Sharia'a law).
+It is, of course, of fundamental importance that the parties are aware at the outset of the project if a country's domestic law prohibits fundamental aspects of the transaction (for example, a project company's obligation to pay interest on a loan is unenforceable in some jurisdictions by virtue of general principles of Islamic Shari'ah law).